s-nam/Chirpy_theme/_tabs/about.md

 I was born in **South Korea**.
 After high school, I could get a chance to **study in Japan** with the government funding called the "Korea-Japan Government Scholarship Program."
 Thus, I studied at Kanazawa University, majoring in mechanical engineering.
 While studying there, I decided to become a robot scientist who can understand both **mechanical engineering** and **computer science** fields.
 The passion led me to study computer science at the **University of California, San Diego**.
 Once the master course was over, I had to go back to South Korea to finish the mandatory military service.
 Luckily, the Electronics and Telecommunications Research Institute (ETRI), one of the government-funded research institutes in Korea, hired me as technical research personnel (considered as a military servant).
 In **ETRI**, I developed several applications based on electroactive polymers and the related programs.
 I then came across to Germany for my doctoral studies.

 ### The purpose of this website
-During the doctoral period, I have learned how to improve my **English writings**.
+In addition to the studies in my own field, I also have learned how to improve my **English writings**.
 At the same time, I learned a lot about **probabilistic machine learning**.
 This website is built mainly to summarize such knowledge.

 If you are interested more in me, please check my [Curriculum Vitae](https://drive.google.com/file/d/1T2HGFkbEMj-8mrKEbD-Sb4E1lfdt05K-/view?usp=sharing){:target="_blank"} or email me.
 (You can find my email address in my CV.)